tksarah/forCommunityCouncil/AgentProgram/README.md

 To support the summary, include **detailed evidence** such as **specific figures, screenshots, or statistical data** at the end of the document as an **Appendix**.

+### 5. Detailed Contribution Breakdown

+Here, provide detailed descriptions of the activities listed in section 4.
+Include information about the relevant categories (e.g., SM or CC), along with supporting evidence such as content, creative works, related links and references, screenshots demonstrating the activities, statistical data, and any other relevant proof.